Skittles (sport): Front pin first

-In this variant of the game, pins are counted only if the front pin is knocked over first.
+Also known as King Pin.
+Pins are counted only if the front pin is knocked over first.
 If the front pin is missed, any pins that are knocked over are not reset.
 In Devon Summer League, this rule is played frequently.
 In Bristol, this is the form of the game played and "all in" skittles tends to be looked down upon as involving less skill.
-In Worcestershire, this type of game is also known as King Pin.

 Nomination

-In this variant of the game, the player has to nominate the pin that will be hit first before the throw.
+The player must nominate the pin that will be hit first before they throw the ball.
 Unless this pin is knocked over, the player will not score.
 The names given to the pins may vary from region to region; in Wiltshire they are usually referred to as "front pin", "front right quarter", "front left quarter", "outside right" (or "right winger"), "centre pin", "outside left" (or "left winger"), "back right quarter", "back left quarter", and "back pin".

 Four-pins

 In this variant of the game, only four pins (the two coppers and the front and back pins) are put up and must be hit with the front pin first.
 It is often used in conjunction with nomination as well.
 It is currently used in North Somerset Cup games.